Dissertation

 Why Women Vote: When and How Clientelism Closes the Gender Turnout Gap (Book Project)

 When do women turn out at equal rates to men?
 My dissertation re-investigates this question in the context of developing countries.
 Existing theories of women’s political participation are largely resource-based, yet in many developing countries, women turn out at par with men in the face of low levels of economic development and female labor force participation, and despite gendered differences in individual-level resource endowments.
 Based on an in-depth investigation of India, I argue that there is a second path to women’s equal political participation that does not rely on individual-level resources, but instead depends on clientelism and household support for female turnout.
 Where households are supportive, they can bridge the resource gap for women.
 Household support, in turn, depends on high levels of clientelist returns to a vote.
-I provide several pieces of empirical evidence from India consistent with this theory, based on two original surveys and a novel panel dataset on the clientelist party mobilization.
+I provide several pieces of empirical evidence from India consistent with this theory, based on two original surveys and a novel panel dataset on the extent of clientelist party mobilization.
 I show that female turnout is higher in a poorer and more clientelist state than in a better developed but less clientelist state, and that household support for female turnout – but not other forms of political participation – is high under clientelism.
 I also demonstrate that increases in levels of clientelist mobilization – measured as a rise in the number of ethnic groups targeted by clientelist parties – leads to smaller gender turnout gaps at the constituency level across several states.
 My research has important implication for our understanding of the relationship between development and female political participation, as well as the consequences of clientelism.

 Working Papers